yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/synchronization-synchronizationjobsubject.md

 ---
 title: "synchronizationJobSubject resource type"
-description: "Represents the objects that will be provisioned during on-demand provisioning."
+description: "Definition of the subject to be provisioned on demand."
 author: "ArvindHarinder1"
 ms.localizationpriority: medium
 ms.prod: "applications"